openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 * Graph shows your blood glucose (BG) as read from your glucose monitor (CGM).
 * Notes entered in action tab such as fingerstick calibrations and carbs entries as well as profile switches are shown here.
-* Long press on the graph to change the time scale.
+* Long press on the graph to change the timescale.
 You can choose 6, 12, 18 or 24 hours.
 * The green area reflects your target range.
 It can be configured in [preferences](../SettingUpAaps/Preferences.md#range-for-visualization).
 * Blue triangles show [SMB](KeyAapsFeatures#super-micro-bolus-smb) - if enabled in [preferences](../SettingUpAaps/Preferences.md#openaps-smb-settings).
 * Optional information: